Wizard

 Beginning from 6th level, you also gain the following benefits while your blade song is active:

-• When you take the attack action, you can immediately cast a cantrip as a bonus action.
+When you activate your blade song, you can immediately cast a cantrip as part of that bonus action.
 This cantrip must have a casting time of one action.

-Song of the Blade
+Song of Magic

 Starting at 14th level, you blade song improves and retains more of your magical energy.